 In this step, you will have to select the ad optimization

 We'll be choosing Conversion, but the illustration below has been made to demonstrate the entire drop-down menu for the reader's kind attention.

 Congrats, almost there!
 Create your ads as usual, by adding the creative, choosing the format, text, headline and all the necessary links.
 After finishing your first campaign with the CBO feature, it is time to go back to the ad set level and duplicate it to create another test ad set.

-By now we have ascertained that CBO blanket rollout is a good thing and a win-win scenario for all parties: for Facebook, advertiser and the user.
 The opinion that CBO is a great innovation is shared and expanded by a seasoned media buyer, Savannah Sanchez of the Social Savannah at AWC Affiliate World Conference in Bangkok.
 Please see the print screens and the experts from the speech below for your convenience:

 CBO feature saves the time for advertiser, who doesn’t have to micromanage and tweak all those time-consuming hourly optimizations.